woman in white dress running towards ocean at sunset

 woman looking out to the atlantic ocean on the cliffs of Shadmoor State Park in Montauk

-6. Watch the Sunset at the Montauket
+4. Watch the Sunset from the Montauket.

 The Montauket is a true Montauk staple and one of my favorite things to do in Montauk.
 All ages and walks of life welcome to this dive bar on top of the bluffs over looking Montauk’s Fort Pond Bay.